ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 #### Column naming

-Follows the [/packages/nimble-components/src/table/specs
-/table-columns-hld.md#column-type-philosophy](Column Type Philosophy) where:
+Follows the [Column Type Philosophy](/packages/nimble-components/src/table/specs /table-columns-hld.md#column-type-philosophy) where:

 -   category: `table-column`
 -   presentation: `text`
 -   variants: Different variants are allowed for configurations that vary significantly / don't make sense to add to `table-column-text`, ie for a `table-column-numeric-text` or `table-column-date-text`

 #### Text column